-I mentioned on this page the threatened queering of primary education.
+In 2017, on this page, in connection with my fifth Parliamentary candidacy, I referred to the threatened queering of primary education.
 We have since begun to witness this.
-For example there is a well-researched article here about one project set up in 2006 to queer primary education, called No Outsiders.
+For example there is a well-researched article here about one now-c0ntroversial project, called No Outsiders, that was set up in 2006 with the aim of “queering” primary education.

 There has been a rumpus at two of Birmingham’s 258 primary schools, where indoctrination of the children aimed at procuring LGBT-acceptance had been introduced clandestinely, without the knowledge, let alone the permission, of the parents of the children who had thus been indoctrinated.
 Or so it has been said.

-There has been a debate about this in the House of Commons.
-The MP who brought that debate has been rewarded with calls for his deselection and deprivation of the Labour whip.
+There has been a jolly informative debate about this in the House of Commons.
+The MP who brought that debate has been rewarded with calls for his deselection and deprivation of the party whip.
 Charming.

 It is no secret that the purpose of the various initiatives to “queer” primary education is to bypass a generation.
 Plan A, converting parents to LGBT beliefs, persuading them to abandon their former, non-LGBT beliefs, and leaving them to raise their children as LGBT believers instead, hadn’t produced the rapid results hoped for, on the part of those who believed that it might be possible, and was desirable, to bring about a durable utopia of universal LGBT-acceptance.
 Therefore, a Plan B was needed.
 Let the children be indoctrinated (and inoculated) against their own parents’ heteronormativity before they had even learnt to think for themselves, lest they might resist such indoctrination as their parents had resisted it and were still resisting, the parents presumably not having themselves been targeted young enough.
 No need to ask the parents if Plan B was OK with the parents.
 They’d only say no anyway, and there was no intention to take no for an answer, so why even bother to ask?